chenxiaolong/chenxiaolong/README.md

 All signed commits, tags, and artifacts I create are signed with one of the following keys.
 Starting in 2023, unless GPG is required, most things will be signed with the SSH key.

+This repo is pushed to [Codeberg](https://codeberg.org/chenxiaolong/chenxiaolong), [Gitlab](https://gitlab.com/chenxiaolong/chenxiaolong), and [Github](https://github.com/chenxiaolong/chenxiaolong).
+All three repos should be identical and show commits signed with the keys below.

 ### SSH signing key

 * Public key: `ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIDOe6/tBnO7xZhAWXRj3ApUYgn+XZ0wnQiXM8B7tPgv4`